scrapinghub/webstruct/example/README.rst

 Contact extraction using Webstruct
 ==================================

-This repository contains code to train a model for contact and address extraction.
+This folder contains code to train a model for contact and address extraction.
 The result is a .joblib file with pickled webstruct.NER object.

 Currently the example requires Python 3.5+